 12. The text should be finally checked, dated, and signed by the author(s) before submission.

 1. Indent equations and mathematical expressions and designate them by numbers on the right end of the line.
 Number only the equations that are referred to in the text.

 2. Use simple subscripts and superscripts, with the least possible number of characters, avoiding cumbersome combinations.
 Type subscripts and superscripts in a smaller font size and place them precisely above and below the respective symbols on the line, or choose the ‘subscript’ (‘superscript’) option in the font group menu.

-3. Use italics for the Latin taxonomy of flora and fauna, but do not italicize chemical elements and the symbols like ‘sin’, ‘sh’, ‘Im’, ‘Re’, ‘ind’, ‘lim’, ‘inf’, ‘log’, ‘mах’, ‘ехр’, etc.
+3. Use italics for the Latin taxonomy of flora and fauna, but do not italicize chemical elements and mathematical symbols like ‘sin’, ‘sh’, ‘Im’, ‘Re’, ‘ind’, ‘lim’, ‘inf’, ‘log’, ‘mах’, ‘ехр’, etc.

 • Only published works should be included in the reference list.

 • Please ensure that every reference cited in the text is also present in the reference list (and vice versa).

-4. The reference information should be arranged as follows.
+6. Arrange the reference information as follows.